-This week marks the return of nursery school (or pre-school) in Britain following the Christmas break.
-And for millions of parents around the country, they'll be clutching onto the tissues as they see off their child for their first day of school.
+September marks the return to school for many children across the United Kingdom which means millions of parents will be clutching onto the tissues as they see off their child for their first day.

 In the blink of an eye, their once tiny baby will waltz into the school gates.

 It's a familiar scene that will no doubt remind royal watchers of William and Harry's first days at Ludgrove School.

 In September, 2017, Charlotte's big brother Prince George kicked off "big school" at Thomas's Battersea in London following his pre-schooling at Westacre Montessori School.

 But not all royals followed the same path - from home-schooling, to boarding and gap years, we look back at the monarchy's schooling history...